mailund/r-programmer-blog/content/post/the-cost-of-constructors/index.md

 }
 ```

-When I compare their performance, it looks absolutely horrible.
+When I compare their performance, it looks horrible.

 ```r